An independent film production company focused on creating innovative and unique cinematic stories for global audiences.

-Dr. Joshua M. Ferguson (Ph.D) is a non-binary trans (they/them) filmmaker, writer and advocate born in Brantford, Canada and raised in Napanee, Canada.
+Dr. Luna M. Ferguson (Ph.D) is a filmmaker, writer and artist born in Brantford, Canada and raised in Napanee, Canada. (they/them)

-Joshua aims to discover innovative, unique and marginalized stories that seek to represent the rich diversity of humanity.
-Joshua believes that “film can act as a beacon of hope for those struggling with being marginalized while simultaneously deploying new ways to expand awareness in a changing global landscape that typically participates in exclusionary and reductive forms of cinematic representation.”
-Joshua and Florian are also developing their first feature-length fiction film.
-Joshua’s filmic and written work serves to tell underrepresented and marginalized stories.
+Luna aims to discover innovative, unique and marginalized stories that seek to represent the rich diversity of humanity.
+Luna’s filmic and written work serves to tell underrepresented and marginalized stories.

 Director, Writer, Producer